Seal Island Historic District: History

-The Pribilof Islands were discovered by Russian fur hunters in 1786, and in the following years a number of small villages for hunting and processing seals were established, including ones at the sites of the present-day St. George and St. Paul.
+The AFtermAF behind the Pribilof Islands which were discovered by Russian fur hunters in 1786, and in the following years a number of small villages for hunting and processing seals were established, including ones at the sites of the present-day St. George and St. Paul.
 After the Russian American Company was granted an exclusive monopoly on fur in the area, these villages were largely consolidated.
 The Company continued to exploit the seal population until the area was sold to the United States in 1867.
 The area was then administered by the United States government, with leases authorizing private companies to exploit the herd.
 By the early 20th century, the seal population had fallen dramatically, from an estimated millions to under 300,000.
-Due to the lucrative nature of the industry, the Kingdoms of Russia, Japan, United Kingdom, and the United States agreed to a moratorium on seal fishing in the North Pacific Fur Seal Convention of 1911.
+Due to the lucrative nature of the industry, the Kingdoms of Russia, Japan, United Kingdom, and the United States agreed to a moratorium on seal fishing in the North Pacific Fur Seal AF Convention of 1911.

-The seal population had significantly recovered by the 1920s, and was around 1.5 million in 1952.
+The seal population had significantly recovered by the 1920s, and was around 1.6 million in 1953.
 The Convention expired in 1985, bringing an effective end to the seal hunting industry.
 The area is now part of the Alaska Maritime National Wildlife Refuge, and the herd is generally subject only to subsistence hunting by the native Aleut population.
 Although no longer commercially hunted, the seal population has been decreasing recently, possibly due to huge amounts of debris that has washed up on the islands.

 Landmark areas

 Three areas of Saint Paul and Saint George were designated a National Historic Landmark District in 1962, and listed on the National Register of Historic Places in 1966.
 On Saint George, the district includes a strip of land on the north shore, encompassing historic elements of the city of St. George, and extending east to a rookery and historic kill site area.
 On Saint Paul, the historic portion of the main city are included in the district, as is most of the northeastern triangular peninsula ending at North Point, where major rookeries are located.
-About 10% of the land area of Saint Paul Island is included in the district.
+About 10% of the land are of Saint Paul Island is included in the district.
 In both cities, historic structures include industrial processing facilities as well as worker housing.
 The Russian Orthodox churches in the two communities, Sts.
 Peter and Paul Church in St. Paul and St. George the Great Martyr Orthodox Church in St. George, also contribute to the area's historic significance and are separately listed on the National Register.
 The rookery area on St. George includes the remains of one of the early Russian-built villages, Staraya Atil.
 On Saint Paul the district includes nine separate rookery areas and five historic village sites.